niplav/site/awitt.md

 ### arbtt

-The only other similar time tracker I know is arbtt<!--TODO: link here and in the README-->, which is a much more complete and polished project.
+The only other similar time tracker I know is [arbtt](https://arbtt.nomeata.de/), which is a much more complete and polished project.

 So why not simply choose arbtt and be done with it?